AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Data_Production/content.rst

 Execute Tests to Produce Test-Results Artifacts
 ***********************************************

-This is achieved in the Qualification Environment by launching a script which automatically selects the relevant set of tests for the target software level and runs them with provided control parameters.
+This is achieved in the Verification Environment by launching a script which automatically selects the relevant set of tests for the target software level and runs them with provided control parameters.
 The tests are taken from a branch dedicated to the kit construction in AdaCore's repositories.